 Type "RETURN_NO_DATA_RESULT" to Options: Advanced settings, and then run the query.
 This will force our add-on to add the query to the sheet even if no data is found.

 Do you access or use our data in any way?

 - Use our add-on to get the data and add charts, formatting and calculations.
-Note that everything needs to be on a single worksheet.
+Note that everything should be on a single worksheet.
 If you want to have separate areas for data processing and display, you can do the processing in hidden columns, but it must be on the same template sheet.
 For instructions, you can add a note to a cell, rather than a separate instruction sheet.